Keksuccino/docs_fancymenu/docs/faq.md

 ### Can I use FancyMenu layouts on a server?

-FancyMenu is a client-side mod.
-All layouts and customizations are on the player's client.
-You cannot put layouts on a server to force players to see them.
-However, you can distribute your `config/fancymenu` folder as part of a modpack.
-If you want to use commands like `/fmvariable` or `/openguiscreen` from the server, then FancyMenu (or its Spigot plugin) must be installed on the server.
+Layouts and visual customizations are stored on the player's client; a server cannot force them onto an unconfigured client.
+Distribute them as part of a modpack.
+Install FancyMenu on the server when you need [server commands](./commands), [FM Data](./fm-data), [server-side NBT access](./nbt-data-placeholder#server-side-placeholder), gamerules, structures, or server listeners.

 ### What's the difference between FancyMenu v2 (for older MC versions) and v3?